 Intervention in Python:

-• Single language, no cross-language communication.
+• A single language means no cross-language communication.

 This is a tradeoff between one-time and ongoing cost.
 Rewriting 1166 tests is a large one-time cost.
 Cross-language communication is an ongoing but manageable cost.
 The Bridge only triggers at checkpoints, once per interaction cycle.